PSP92/css-grid/README.md

 <img src="https://i.imgur.com/CmDE9Po.png" width=500/>

-SInce all of the rows are the same `fr` we can shorten that syntax using the `repeat` keyword.
+SInce all of the rows are the same `fr` we can shorten that syntax using the `repeat` keyword.  `repeat` takes in 2 values

+- `first:` how many rows or columns
+- `second:` the size for each of them

 ```
 .main-content {